bndnio/concurrency-mini-problems/README.md

 # Introduction

-Assignment #1 is a great opportunity for student's in Professor Yvone Coady's Concurrency class (UVIC CSC 464/564) to experience, measure, and attempt to solve concurrency problems.
+Assignment #1 is a great opportunity for students in Professor Yvone Coady's Concurrency class (UVIC CSC 464/564) to experience, measure, and attempt to solve concurrency problems.
 The assignment consists of 5 problems from the Little Book of Semaphores by